-Gardens and Gladiators in Nimes, France, took me back to Miss Clegg’s Latin class in high school.
+Gardens and Gladiators in Nîmes France, took me back to Miss Clegg’s Latin class in high school.

 I still have nightmares that Miss Clegg discovers my secret and I get an “F” in Latin and I never graduate from high school.

-Mighty structures such as the aqueduct Pont du Gard were built to serve Nimes (see earlier post on Pont du Gard), and a regal temple, Maison Carrรฉe, was erected to honor the Roman gods.
+Mighty structures such as the aqueduct Pont du Gard were built to serve Nimes (see earlier post on Pont du Gard), and a regal temple, Maison Carrée, was erected to honor the Roman gods.

-The AmphitheaterThe Amphitheater, also called the Arena, is one of the ten best-preserved Roman arenas in the world.
-It is being renovated, but the space is being used for public events.
+The Amphitheater, also called the “Arene”, is one of the ten best-preserved Roman arenas in the world.
+It is being renovated, but the space is used for public events.
 A stage was erected while I was at an upcoming rock concert.
-The Arena accommodates up to 25,000 people. ย An audio guide was available, and it was pretty worthwhile.
+The Arena accommodates up to 25,000 people.
+An audio guide was available, and it was pretty worthwhile.
 You can walk into the arena, sit in the stands, and relive stories of gladiators and lion slayers.

-Seeing the stately Maison Carrรฉe, formally a Roman temple, made me feel I was in Rome, not France.
-The 3D video production, shown almost every hour during the day, told of the heroes of Nimes who lived through the various ages of the city.
+Maison CarréeSeeing the stately Maison Carrée, formerly a Roman temple, made me feel I was in Rome, not France.
+The 3D video production, shown almost every hour during the day, told of the heroes of Nimes who lived through the city’s various ages.

 Le Tour Magne